 11. Visit Launceston

-Launceston is Tasmania’s second largest city and is commonly rated as one of the most liveable cities in Australia.
+Launceston is Tasmania’s second-largest city and is commonly rated as one of the most liveable cities in Australia.
 Lonnie, as Taswegians call it, is a hub of history, culture, food and nature.

 As with most of the quaint little cities of Tasmania, there are a lot of things to do, see and explore.
-This city also serves as a great hub for travellers looking to explore the regions.
+This city also serves as a great hub for travellers looking to explore the region.
 Plenty of guided tours operate out of Lonnie and there are also many great, heritage-listed accommodation options.

 12. Go Hiking

 As you would have undoubtedly noticed by now, one of the must do things in Tasmania is to hit the trails!
 Truthfully, there are just so many epic hikes that it would be almost impossible to name them all!
-Furthermore, the variety you’ll get from trail to trail is just astounding.
-One moment, you might be wandering through dense rainforest and the next trekking up alpine peaks!
+Furthermore, the variety you'll get from trail to trail is just astounding.

 13. MONA